gerald24/possy/README.md

 In short, we provide an `.editorconfig` file.
 For more information please have a look at https://editorconfig.org/.

+### Building from source

+1. Build with Maven `./mvnw clean verify`
+1. Run application using `./mvnw spring-boot:run` or directly running Application class from your IDE
+1. To build with production profile execute `./mvnw clean verify -Pprod -DskipTests`

 ## How to create a release